rorywalsh/CsoundUnity/Documentation~/webgl_support.md

 The rolloff value is evaluated using the 3D Sound Settings of the AudioSource, so you can tweak the curve there to achieve a different rolloff behaviour.

 The above code will always listen for "azimuth", "elevation" and "rolloff" channels, but they're only set on the WebGL platform when running on the browser.
-So kAz, kElev and kRoll will be always 0 when running on the editor.
+So kAz, kElev and kRoll will be always 0 when running on the Unity editor.
 This means you won't hear anything as the final output will be zeroed.
 The CsoundUnity.Update method runs on WebGL only, and it is responsible for those channels being set.
 To be able to test your sounds on the editor, you could add a Cabbage checkbox widget in your csd to toggle between the editor and the WebGL build: